Revolutionary-Games/Thrive-Launcher/README.md

 ### Running

 Now you should have everything set up.
 You can run Thrive launcher with `npm start` in the thrive-launcher directory.
+If you wish to enable devtools (inspector, console etc.), use `npm run start-dev` instead.

 ### Issues